 You can inspect your roof by staying on the ground and using binoculars.
 Be sure to look for warning signs such as damaged, loose, or missing shingles that may leak when snow melts.
 If you see masses of mold or lichen, this could mean that your roof is decaying underneath and needs to be looked at by a professional.

-If you have a flat roof, as many do in the southwest, rake or blow off leaves and pine needles which can hold moisture.
-(Be sure not to sweep, this can expose asphalt to sunlight!)
+If you have a flat roof, rake or blow off leaves and pine needles which can hold moisture.
+Be sure not to sweep, as this can expose the asphalt to sunlight.

-Give your plants a fighting chance with the dropping temps!
-Now that the summer growth cycle is over, trim your trees and plants so they are at least 3 feet away from your house.
+Give your plants a fighting chance with the dropping temperatures.
+Now that the summer growth cycle is over, trim your trees and plants so they are at least three feet away from your house.
 This will stop leaking and dripping onto your house as well as any accidental damage if tree limbs freeze and fall off.

-Follow this checklist for an easy transition into the colder months, and to keep your family and home safe.
+Follow this winter preparedness checklist for an easy transition into the colder months and to keep your family and home safe.